nccgroup/zipdefrag/README.md

 ## More to come:

-* A fast portable native executable (with python hooks) for puzzle-solving zip dumps from unknown file systems (the PoC works better than binwalk on our sample of one firmware dump, however
+* A fast portable native executable (with python hooks) for puzzle-solving zip dumps from unknown file systems.

 * A demonstration dump